 - staff making all decisions about a patient, including choices about assessments, treatment and visitors

 - staff deciding whether a patient can be released into the care of others or to live elsewhere

 - staff refusing to discharge a person into the care of others

 - staff restricting a person's access to their friends or family.

 Authorisation for deprivation of liberty

-Staff in care homes and hospitals should always try to care for a person in a way that does not deprive them of their liberty.
-If they are unable to do this, the registered manager of a care home or the NHS trust or authority that manages the hospital (the managing authority) is responsible for applying for an authorisation for the deprivation of liberty.
+If a care home or hospital needs to provide care in a way that will deprive someone of their liberty, the registered manager of the care home, or the NHS trust or authority that manages the hospital (the managing authority) is responsible for applying for an authorisation for the deprivation of liberty.
 The managing authority should do this either when someone is about to be admitted, or when they are already in hospital or the care home.
 It is unlawful to carry out an action that will deprive someone of their liberty, without an authorisation for this action being in place.

 The supervisory body will arrange an assessment to decide whether the qualifying criteria for DoLS are met, and will either grant or refuse an authorisation.

 In an emergency, the management of the hospital or care home may grant itself an urgent authorisation, but must apply for a standard authorisation at the same time.
 This urgent authorisation is usually valid for seven days, although the supervisory body may extend this for up to another seven days in some circumstances.